Sky Full Fibre 150 is Sky's lowest-priced full fibre broadband plan, available across both the Openreach and CityFibre FTTP networks.

 Broadband-only plans include a £5 setup fee, which Sky currently refunds for new customers, meaning there is typically no upfront cost to join.

-Like most broadband providers, Sky applies annual price rises during the contract term, with broadband prices confirmed to increase by £3 per month from April 2026.
+Like most broadband providers, Sky applies annual price rises during the contract term, although because they only state "prices may rise", if prices do rise customers are given at least 30 days' notice and the right to exit their contract early.
 After the minimum term ends, customers move onto Sky's standard out-of-contract pricing unless they recontract or switch provider.

 Sky Full Fibre 150 includes a digital home phone line as standard, with line rental included in the monthly broadband price.
 Calls are carried over the broadband connection using internet-based digital voice rather than the old copper phone network.